kwame-Owusu/Pomodoro/README.md

 There is also a checkmark that will tell the user how many sessions they have done, which might incourage them to keep on studying or working on whatever they are doing.

 p.s :
-I know it is not perfect,if you see something that you think I can improve on, please don't hesitate to tell me, because "I am still learning the craft".
+I know it is not perfect,if you see something that you think I can improve on, please don't hesitate to tell me, because "I am still learning". if the  code does not work, delete functions related to music and all its buttons.

 ## Libraries and images credit